digital-blueprint/handbook/docs/relay/update.md

 * Always commit your changes after you are done so you can easily revert back if something went wrong.
 * Run the ['Health Checks'](./debugging.md#health-checks) after an update to see if the basics are still working.
 * Test the update in a staging environment before deploying it to production.

+See the [FAQs](./faq.md#installation-updates) for common related problems & solutions.